b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ### For loops {#sec:julia_language_for_loops}

-A [for loop](https://en.wikipedia.org/wiki/For_loop) is a standard construct present in many programming languages that do the repetition for us.
+A [for loop](https://en.wikipedia.org/wiki/For_loop) is a standard construct present in many programming languages that does the repetition for us.
 Its general form in Julia is:

 ```
 # pseudocode, do not run this snippet